rubatopy/rubato/docs/source/api.rst

 Scenes and Their Management
 ***************************

-:func:`Scenes <rubato.struct.scene.Scene>` holds two Groups.
+:func:`Scenes <rubato.structure.scene.Scene>` holds two Groups.
 It also manages a :func:`Camera <rubato.utils.rendering.camera.Camera>`.
 Scenes are used to compartmentalize code.
 For example, you could have each level of your game on a different scene.
 Then to switch levels you would switch scenes.

-:func:`Groups <rubato.struct.group.Group>` hold a collection of Game Objects and/or other Groups.
+:func:`Groups <rubato.structure.group.Group>` hold a collection of Game Objects and/or other Groups.
 Their main purpose is to further compartmentalize items.
 For example, items in 2 different groups won't collide with each other.
 In this tutorial, we won't be using Groups as we don't need this functionality here.

 Scene
 =====
-.. automodule:: rubato.struct.scene
+.. automodule:: rubato.structure.scene

 Camera
 ------